The Products we Used to Finish Our New Butcher Block Countertop

 Products we use to finish butcher block

-Before installing it, we flipped the butcher block over and finished the bottom with a thick coat of the Bees wax conditioner, using an old kitchen towel to rub it on.
-This is an important step to avoid warping!
-We didn’t wipe off the extra on this, since we want the wood to absorb more product over time.
+First, we flipped the butcher block over right next to where we were installing it and applied a thick coat of the bees wax conditioner, using an old kitchen towel to rub it on.
+Finishing the underside is an important step to avoid warping!
+We didn’t wipe off the extra on this, since we want the wood to absorb more product.

 Next, we flipped the butcher block right side up and placed it in position.
-Our butcher block came pre-sanded so we only had to lightly sand it with 220grit paper and a sanding pad to get it buttery smooth.
-Then we finished the top using the Bees wax conditioner with an old kitchen towel and wiped off the excess after a few minutes.
-This last step will be repeated according to the ‘ongoing maintenance’ section below.
+Our butcher block came pre-sanded so we only had to lightly sand the top with 220grit paper and a sanding pad to get it buttery smooth.
+Then we cleaned off the dust with a clean towel and applied a generous coat of the bees wax conditioner with an old kitchen towel.
+We let it sit for a couple hours and then wiped off the excess with the kitchen towel and polished it (hot tip: for unfinished wood like this, I’d recommend leaving the first application of product on overnight to give it time to penetrate).
+We repeated this process according to the ‘ongoing maintenance’ section below.

 Sanding pad